AwesomeController/serious-business/kickstarter/body_copy.md

 ## Which systems are supported?

 We have a prototype that currently supports:

 * Nintendo Entertainment System (NES)
 * Super Nintendo Entertainment System (SNES)
 * Nintendo 64 (N64)

+The prototype is running on an Arduino board and is hooked together with wires.
+We have a USB host shield that has a USB bluetooth dongle, hacked together with some code to make everything basically work together.

+The prototype works pretty well with Wireless Wii and Wii Classic Controllers.
+We still have to do some work on the PS3 wireless and getting multiple controllers simultaneously connecting.

 The hardware is capable of supporting additional systems, and if we hit higher funding goals,